krishnabalp/Ecommerce-Sales-Analysis/README.md

-📊 E-commerce Sales & Pricing Analysis

-A complete end-to-end E-commerce data analysis project that uses Python and Power BI to transform raw sales transactions into meaningful business insights.

-🚀 Project Overview

-This project demonstrates how to:

-✔️ Clean and prepare e-commerce transaction data
-✔️ Explore key sales and pricing trends
-✔️ Build interactive visual dashboards using Power BI ✔️ Derive actionable business insights from raw data

-The goal is to turn transactional data into strategic intelligence that helps understand sales performance and pricing behaviour.

-📦 Dataset

-The dataset used in this project contains e-commerce sales records, including details such as:

-Product categories

-Pricing and discount information

-Payment methods

-Purchase dates

-Order values

-(Add dataset source link or file location here if available)

-🛠️ Tools & Technologies

-This analysis leverages:

-Python (Pandas, NumPy, Matplotlib/Seaborn) for data processing

-Power BI for interactive dashboards and KPI reports

-These tools help in both analytical processing and compelling data visualization.

-🔍 Key Analysis Modules

-The project includes the following analyses:

-Total Sales & Order Volume Trends

-Category-wise Sales Distribution

-Monthly Sales Patterns

-Average Discount and Pricing Analysis

-Visual Reports in Power BI

-Each of these supports better business decisions by identifying performance patterns and highlighting areas for improvement.

-📊 Outcomes

-By transforming raw data into structured insights, this project:

-✅ Reveals how data cleaning improves insight accuracy ✅ Shows monthly and category sales trends
-✅ Highlights pricing and discount effects on revenue
-✅ Provides interactive dashboards for executive reporting

-These outcomes demonstrate the value of combining analytical scripting (Python) with business reporting tools (Power BI)
+# 📊 E-Commerce Sales Analysis

+This project focuses on analyzing e-commerce sales data to uncover meaningful business insights using **Python** and **Power BI**.
+It demonstrates an end-to-end data analysis workflow — from raw data cleaning to interactive dashboard creation.

+---

+## 🚀 Project Objective

+The main objectives of this project are:

+- To analyze overall sales performance
+- To identify trends across product categories and time periods
+- To understand pricing and discount behaviour
+- To present insights using interactive visual dashboards

+---

+## 📦 Dataset Description

+The dataset contains e-commerce transaction details such as:

+- Order date
+- Product category
+- Selling price and discounts
+- Payment method
+- Order value

+The data is first cleaned and processed using Python before being visualized in Power BI.

+---

+## 🛠️ Tools & Technologies Used

+- **Python**
+  - Pandas
+  - NumPy
+  - Matplotlib / Seaborn
+- **Power BI**
+  - Data modeling
+  - DAX measures
+  - Interactive dashboards

+---

+## 🔍 Key Analysis Performed

+- Total sales and revenue analysis
+- Category-wise sales distribution
+- Monthly and trend-based sales analysis
+- Discount and pricing impact analysis
+- KPI-based reporting using Power BI

+---

+## 📊 Key Insights

+- Identified top-performing product categories
+- Observed seasonal and monthly sales trends
+- Analyzed how discounts affect revenue
+- Built dashboards suitable for management-level reporting

+---

+## 🗂️ Project Structure